 Also, I’d like you to note in passing that none of the New Testament writers except John ever wrote of the dire, eternal consequences of a second death.
 If it really is final, irrevocable, ultimate separation from God, would not such a fearful prospect warrant a warning from other writers, especially from Paul who claimed that he “shunned not to declare the whole counsel of God”?
 (Acts 20: 27)

-Throughout my entire life as a believer in Jesus, until I began this study there were always many passages in the Bible that simply did not seem to fit the traditional viewpoint I had learned.
+Throughout my entire life as a follower of Jesus, until I began this study there were always many passages in the Bible that simply did not seem to fit the traditional viewpoint I had learned.
 Some of those many references now seem to make sense to me.
 Consider as one example Matthew 18: 34 and 35 (I trust you will read the entire context, of course): “And his master was angry, and delivered him to the torturers until he should pay all that was due to him.
 So my Heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses.”

 Note there is a definite implication in the phrase “until he should pay all,” i.e., that full payment of a debt is possible by some means.
 If it were not possible, why should it even be mentioned in such a key teaching passage by Jesus?
 Second, we should note that the heavenly Father will deal in exactly the same manner.
 If we set aside the traditional view for just a brief moment, could this passage possibly be saying that people might be able to pay their debts to God?